 "The St. Louis Blues realize how integral Andy is to the future of our organization," team president John Davidson said.
 "He's a top line center who will play a major role in the development of our team."

 The 31-year-old McDonald is in his eighth NHL season.
-He has missed the past 35 games with a broken left leg.
+He has missed the past 35 games with a broken left leg, but practiced Monday and could play Tuesday when the Blues host Vancouver.
 In 16 games before the injury, he led the Blues with 18 points, including six goals and 12 assists.
 St. Louis isn't certain when he will return.

 The Blues acquired McDonald in the middle of last season from Anaheim.
 McDonald was part of the Ducks team that won the 2007 Stanley Cup.

 In 456 career games, McDonald has 112 goals and 201 assists for 313 points, along with 206 penalty minutes.

 McDonald said his priority was to stay in St. Louis.

 "I'm excited with the direction that this franchise is going, and we have nothing but good things ahead of us," he said.